 TRIBUGÁ

 We will have breakfast at the hotel before heading to the airport to catch our flight and fly over the vast rainforest of Choco to land in Nuqui, where we will try some local “empanadas” before catching our small boat to our hotel in an exquisite part of the Gulf of Tribugá in a small village on the beach where we will be spending the next few days (transfer lasts 45 minutes approx).
-We will stay at a hotel and pollinator reserve that is operated by one of the Guardiens.
+We will stay at a hotel and pollinator reserve that is operated by one of the Guardianes.

 After the lesson, participants are welcome to wander and get to know the territory.
 We will have dinner together, share our impressions, questions and learnings.

-MEET THE GUARDIENS
+MEET THE GUARDIANES

-We will spend the majority of our time with the Guardiens, and so it’s important we meet them!
-Guardiens del Mar is comprised of “Guardiens” from each of the 8 “corrigimientos” or villages that make up the Gulf of Tribuga.
+We will spend the majority of our time with the Guardianes, and so it’s important we meet them!
+Guardianes del Mar is comprised of “Guardianes” from each of the 8 “corrigimientos” or villages that make up the Gulf of Tribuga.
 Together we will discuss the background of the organization, get to know the different Guardiens and their stories, and start to get a sense of the overall story we are telling.
 We will learn about the issue of ghost nets and other challenges they face, as well as their triumphs and joys.
 Speaking to the communities that have lived here for generations, you will learn how to ask meaningful questions in about the challenges and understand what the main environmental challenges the communities are facing and the grassroot initiatives led to face them.
 We will learn about the relationship of the communities with their land, their state-recognized system of self-governance, and local traditions such as artisanal fishing, local cuisine, agriculture, and sustainable tourism, including the preparation of “viche,” a traditional, and emblematic sugar cane drink of the Pacific coast, which has been used for more than 300 years for medicinal purposes and was recently declared a cultural heritage of Colombia.

 After a hearty lunch, we will introduce ourselves to the territory and listen to what she has to share with us (an easy beach hike to a waterfall and only some good water shoes needed, swimsuit, sunscreen, hat and a drybag).